Facebook warns of increased spending, shares fall

 Facebook's total number of monthly users reached 1.35 billion in the third quarter, with 64 percent of its users accessing the service every day.

 Facebook said revenue in the three months ended Sept.
-30 totalled $3.2 billion (1.98 billion pounds), up 59 percent from $2.02 billion in the year-ago period.
+30 totaled $3.2 billion, up 59 percent from $2.02 billion in the year-ago period.
 Analysts polled by Thomson Reuters I/B/E/S were looking for revenue of $3.12 billion on average.

 Net income increased to $806 million, or 30 cents a share in the third quarter, compared to $425 million, or 17 cents a share in the year-ago period.
 Excluding certain items, Facebook said it earned 43 cents a share.